anonymous-editor/BRSDE/README.md

-# BRSDE
+# Brick Rigs Server Data Exporter

-The Brick Rigs Server Data Exporter is a GUI to pull certain pieces of data from Brick Rigs's 'Game.ini' file.
+The Brick Rigs Server Data Exporter (BRSDE) is a GUI to pull certain pieces of data from Brick Rigs's 'Game.ini' file.

 ## Prerequesties